Table of Contents

 Then it starts breaking in ways that are hard to explain.

 Tests that pass locally fail in CI.
 Tests that pass in CI fail in staging.
 The pipeline takes 40 minutes and half of that is tests.
 Someone disables a flaky test to unblock a release.
 Someone else adds a retry and calls it fixed.
-The test suite grows but so does the anxiety around it.
+The test suite grows, and so does the anxiety around it.

 The problem is not the tests.
 It is the architecture.
 CI/CD tools were designed to move code from commit to deployment.
 Testing got embedded inside that flow because it was convenient, not because CI was the right execution environment.